-A method of factoring a polynomial by splitting its middle term is called the factorization (or factorisation) by spitting the middle term.
+A method of factoring a polynomial as a product of two factors by splitting the middle term of a quadratic form basis expression is called the factorization (or factorisation) of a mathematical expression by splitting the middle term.

 An expression is in the form of a trinomial $ax^2+bx+c$.
 In some cases, it can be factored by splitting the middle term and the process is called the factorisation (or factorization) by splitting the middle term.